couchbase/couchbase-lite-core/docs/overview/ConnectedClientProtocol.md

 Optionally, a server MAY allow a client to run arbitrary queries.
 (Sync Gateway will not support this for security and performance reasons, but Couchbase Lite applications can choose to.)

-The result of a query is a list of rows, each of which is an array of column values.
-Each row has the same number of columns.
-Each column has a name.
+The result of a query is a list of zero or more rows.
+Each row is a JSON object.
+Rows are separated by single newline (ASCII 0A) characters.
+There MAY be a trailing newline at the end.

+ Note that the entire result is not parseable as JSON (unless there's only one row.)
+But it's easy to split up by newlines.
+This format is easier to parse incrementally if results are being streamed.

 **Request**: